Full programme by day

 Gary Stephens, University of Reading, UK - non-speaking co-chair

-Gerald Obermair, University of Krems, Austria - non-speaking co-chair
+Gerald Obermair, Karl Landsteiner University, Krems, Austria - non-speaking co-chair

-1. Thomas Voets, VIB Center for Brain and Disease Research, Leuven, Belgium - Targeting TRP channels in disease
+1. Thomas Voets, VIB Center for Brain and Disease Research, Leuven, Belgium - Targeting TRP channels for pain relief

-2. Cornelia Ablinger, University of Innsbruck, Austria - Calcium channel modulation by alpha2delta subunits
+2. Cornelia Ablinger, Medical University of Innsbruck, Austria - Calcium channel modulation by alpha2delta subunits

 3. Edward Stevens, (Metrion Biosciences) UK - Ion channels as drug targets: an industry perspective